Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Extended Discussion of Related Works

-\citet{jiang2024convergence} and \citet{liu2024adagrad} study convergence of Adagrad on objectives that satisfy coordinate-wise smoothness.
-Both works prove similar convergence guarantees for Adagrad in terms of $\ell_1$ gradient norm, rather than the $\ell_2$ gradient norm measure more widely studied; \citet{jiang2024convergence} establish convergence guarantees showing that SGD remains worst-case optimal even in the setting of coordinate-wise smoothness when measuring stationarity with the $\ell_2$ gradient norm, motivating the need to measure stationarity with the $\ell_1$ norm in order to prove separation between Adagrad and SGD.
-Using this $\ell_1$ stationarity measure, \citet{jiang2024convergence} establish provable separation between SGD's and Adagrad's convergence to stationary points of non-convex objectives.
+Jiang et al. \cite{jiang2024convergence} and Liu et al. \cite{liu2024adagrad} study convergence of Adagrad on objectives that satisfy coordinate-wise smoothness.
+Both works prove similar convergence guarantees for Adagrad in terms of $\ell_1$ gradient norm, rather than the $\ell_2$ gradient norm measure more widely studied; Jiang et al. \cite{jiang2024convergence} establish convergence guarantees showing that SGD remains worst-case optimal even in the setting of coordinate-wise smoothness when measuring stationarity with the $\ell_2$ gradient norm, motivating the need to measure stationarity with the $\ell_1$ norm in order to prove separation between Adagrad and SGD.
+Using this $\ell_1$ stationarity measure, Jiang et al. \cite{jiang2024convergence} establish provable separation between SGD's and Adagrad's convergence to stationary points of non-convex objectives.
 They show that when objective functions exhibit certain geometric properties, measured by their coordinate-wise smoothness constants, Adagrad's upper bounds are lower than SGD's lower bounds by a factor of $d$ \cite{jiang2024convergence}.
-Our analysis builds on that of \citet{jiang2024convergence} and \citet{liu2024adagrad}, as a consequence of our results is that the EGOP reparameterization proposed in this work acts to transform objectives into the setting identified by \citet{jiang2024convergence} where Adagrad's convergence guarantees compare most favorably with SGD's.
+Our analysis builds on that of Jiang et al. \cite{jiang2024convergence} and Liu et al. \cite{liu2024adagrad}, as a consequence of our results is that the EGOP reparameterization proposed in this work acts to transform objectives into the setting identified by Jiang et al. \cite{jiang2024convergence} where Adagrad's convergence guarantees compare most favorably with SGD's.

-\citet{ling2022vectoradam} develop a rotationally equivariant extension of Adam, termed VectorAdam, in an effort to reduce axis-aligned artifacts that arise when using adaptive methods to solve geometric optimization problems such as differentiable rendering.
+Ling et al. \cite{ling2022vectoradam} develop a rotationally equivariant extension of Adam, termed VectorAdam, in an effort to reduce axis-aligned artifacts that arise when using adaptive methods to solve geometric optimization problems such as differentiable rendering.
 This method targets applications when the problem parameters $\theta\in \R^{r\cdot n}$ represent a collection of $r$ different vectors in $\R^n$.
 VectorAdam uses the squared gradient norm of each $n$-dimensional vector to rescale the learning rates of all entries in each of the $r$ vectors comprising $\theta$, making the algorithm equivariant to transformations of the form $Q\mat{\theta}$, where $\mat{\theta}\in \R^{n\times r}$ is the reshaping of $\theta\in \R^{r\cdot n}$ and $Q \in \R^{n\times n}$ is orthonormal \cite{ling2022vectoradam}.

 \paragraph{Change-of-basis for Optimization}